Transformed a Barren Slope into a Tranquil Sitting Area with Water Feature

 It is amazing how many homeowners have areas of their property that they render useless for one reason or another.
 These areas are often hopelessly abandoned because they are deemed unusable, unsafe, or undesirable.
 Fortunately, with a little creativity and expertise from a Landscape Architect, not only can the abandoned be salvaged, but it can actually be transformed into desirable, useful landscaped areas.

 The property in this featured project sits with a wooded slope directly to the rear of the house, rendering the “back yard” fairly useless – that is until a Carpenter Costin Landscape Architect took a look.
-With some fill, minor regarding, a natural stone patio, a water feature, and some plantings, the slope in the back yard was transformed into a tranquil, and very desirable patio area.
+With some fill, minor regrading, a natural stone patio, a water feature, and some tree and shrub plantings, the slope in the back yard was transformed into a tranquil, and very desirable patio area.
 Next spring when the plants fill in, and the pachysandra ground cover matures, this area will be the complete package of hardscape, softscape, and water feature.

 The slope made utilizing this space a real challenge.